moshe-olshansky/EigenVector/C++/FlipSign/README.md

 Unless **-o observed** is specified, the **o/e** matrices will be used.

+If it run with **-v 2** flag it will output summary information for every chromosome.

 Outputs the GW intrachromosomal eigenvector in wig format.
 Flips the sign so that the eigenvector is positive for the A compartment.
+Currently supports hg19 and hg38 only (other genomes are OK but no sign flipping will happen).